Dog stretching

 I can’t confirm that, of course.
 It’s just an observation.

-It makes sense for dogs that have hip issues to take this pose to alleviate the stress on the joints.
+It makes sense for dogs with hip issues to take this pose to alleviate the joint stress.
 In the summer heat, some dogs will dig a recess in the earth and sploot over it to allow the underbelly to cool.
 You have to admit; they are clever creatures.

 Splooting may have either one – the half-sploot – or both back legs stretched out behind the body.
 We see this most often with those dogs whose undercarriage is closer to the ground, in other words, with the short-legged breeds.

-It is not uncommon to find any dog breed as well as cats splooting, depending on their flexibility.
+Depending on their flexibility, it is not uncommon to find any dog breed and cats splooting.
 This position provides for a full-body stretch that is both relaxing and comfortable.

 The praying position